 Now this is the noble truth concerning the elimination of suffering [i.e., the attainment of nirvana].
 It is the destruction of this very thirst, in which no passion remains.
 It is the laying aside of, the getting rid of, the being free from, and the harboring no longer of this thirst.
 This, then, is the noble truth concerning the destruction of suffering.
 [Ibid]

 In this passage Buddha depicts nirvana as a state in which “no passion remains.”
-Most people can understand the task of eliminating some desires – such as the desire for unhealthy foods.
+We all understand the importance of eliminating at least some desires, such as the desire for unhealthy foods.
 But the idea here is that we should extinguish all desires, and this will bring on a mental state of enlightenment.

-Addressing the goal of the third noble truth, the fourth is that nirvana is achieved by adopting a series of moral attitudes, beliefs, and actions, which Buddha collectively calls the eightfold path: “This is the noble truth concerning the path that leads to the elimination of suffering.
+The fourth noble truth tells us how to extinguish our desires, namely, by adopting a series of moral attitudes, beliefs, and actions, which Buddha collectively calls the eightfold path: “This is the noble truth concerning the path that leads to the elimination of suffering.
 It is the noble eightfold path.”
 Briefly, these are the eight recommendations.
 (1) We should adopt right views that are free from superstition or delusion.
 (2) We should have right aims that are high and worthy of the intelligent and earnest person.
 (3) We should practice right speech, which is kindly, open, and truthful.
 (4) We should perform right conduct that is peaceful, honest, and pure.
 (5) We should adopt a right livelihood that brings no harm or danger to living things.
 (6) We should put forth the right effort in self-training and self-control.
 (7) We should have right mindfulness insofar as we are fully aware of the present moment and not preoccupied with hopes or worries.
 (8) We should engage in right concentration, which involves proper meditation that leads to the nirvana experience.

-On the surface, the eightfold path endorses many of the values that, since our childhoods, we’ve been taught to adopt.
+On the surface, the eightfold path endorses many of the values that we’ve been taught to adopt since childhood.
 In fact, these eight recommendations appear integral to simply conducting our normal desire-filled lives in a civilized manner.
-How, then, do these eight recommendations lead to nirvana, the extinguishing of all desires?
+How, then, do these recommendations lead to nirvana, the extinguishing of all desires?
 Buddha’s explanation is that they all involve adopting a Middle Way, which is the calm detachment achieved by avoiding the extremes of asceticism and self-indulgence:

 There are two extremes, fellow monks, which a holy person should avoid: the habitual practice of ... self-indulgence, which is vulgar and profitless ... and the habitual practice of self-mortification, which is painful and equally profitless.
 There is a middle path discovered by the Buddha – a path which opens the eyes and bestows understanding which leads to peace of mind, to the higher wisdom, to full enlightenment, and to Nirvana.
 Truly, it is the noble eightfold path.
 [Ibid]